Special biserial coalgebras and representations of quantum SL(2): Some coalgebra theory

 This concludes the proof. \end{proof}

 \begin{remark} One can replace

 by

 to obtain a larger string coalgebra in $B$. (cf. [Erd], II.1.3, II.6.4).
-If $B$ is self-projective (i.e. quasi-coFrobenius [DIN]) to begin with, then we obtain simply rad($B$) as a string coalgebra. \end{remark}
+If $B$ is self-projective (i.e. quasi-coFrobenius, see [DNR]) to begin with, then we obtain simply rad($B$) as a string coalgebra. \end{remark}